Anatolian hunter-gatherers: Genetics

 Principal component analysis, location and datation of the individuals analyzed in Feldman et al. (2019).
 The PCA shows the genetic affinities of Anatolian hunter-gatherers with other ancient populations.

 At the autosomal level, in the Principal component analysis (PCA) the analyzed AHG individual turns out to be close to two later Anatolian populations, the Anatolian Aceramic Farmers (AAF) dating from 8300-7800 BCE, and the Anatolian Ceramic Farmers (ACF) dating from 7000-6000 BCE.
 These early Anatolian farmers later replaced the European hunter-gatherer populations in Europe to a large extent, ultimately becoming one of the main genetic contributions to current European populations, especially those of the Mediterranean.
 In addition, their position in this analysis is intermediate between Natufian farmers and Western Hunter-Gatherers (WHG).
 This last point is confirmed by the ADMIXTURE and qp-Adm analysis and confirms the presence of hunter-gatherers of both European and Near-Eastern origins in Central Anatolia in the late Pleistocene.
 Mesolithic individuals from the Balkans, known as Iron Gates Hunter-Gatherers, are the most genetically similar group to the Anatolian Hunter-Gatherer lineage.
 Feldman et al. suggest that this affinity is not due to a genetic flow from the AHG to the ancestors of the Villabruna cluster, but on the contrary: there was a genetic flow from the ancestors of the Villabruna cluster to the ancestors of the AHG.

-Other genetic studies have shown that the relationship of AHG with WHG and Natufian hunter-gatherers is explained by the fact that these populations had a significant contribution from hunter-gatherers associated with the Upper Paleolithic of the Caucasus.